Accessibility Tools

 Accessibility

-This accessibility statement applies to the Worcestershire Acute Trust website.
+This accessibility statement applies to the Worcestershire Acute Hospitals NHS Trust website (www.worcsacute.nhs.uk).

-This website is run by Midlands and Lancashire Commissioning Support Unit (MLCSU).
-We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+We want as many people as possible to be able to use this website and we have designed it to be accessible.
+This means that you should be able to:

 • listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)